Gulf Cordgrass

 Landscaping & Gardening Uses

-Gulf Cordgrass is an excellent choice for conservation landscaping and habitat restoration:
+Gulf Cordgrass is an excellent choice for natural landscapes and restoration projects:

 Planting & Care

-- Water Needs: Moderate to high; tolerates occasional flooding
+- Water Needs: Low to moderate once established; tolerates occasional flooding

 Fun Facts